akollegger/ha-ops/with-chef/README.md

 * VirtualBox 4.0.2+

 Gems:
-* cucumber - for running integration tests
+* chef - for provisioning the instances
 * vagrant - for launching VirtualBox instances
-* chef - for provisioning the instances
+* cucumber - for running integration tests

 Deploy with Vagrant
 -------------------

-With vagrant installed, you can run simulate an HA cluster by launching VirtualBox VMs configured in the Vagrantfile.
+With Vagrant installed, you can simulate an HA cluster by launching VirtualBox VMs configured in the Vagrantfile.

 Follow these steps: